I7-Examples/When-in-Rome-2/docs/source.txt

 [After the creature trying doing something: now the creature is passive; continue the action.]

-Before a creature trying taking something: change containment context to the holder of the noun.
+Before a creature trying taking something: now containment context is the holder of the noun.

 Containment context is a thing that varies.

 Heart's desire is a thing that varies.
-Before a creature trying taking something, change heart's desire to the noun.
+Before a creature trying taking something, now heart's desire is the noun.

 Report the creature trying taking something:
 	if the creature is in the containment context and the containment context is a container,